Diets and lifestyles can have a huge impact on our relationships with family, friends and romantic partners.

 Explaining clearly to your partner (or date) why a certain diet or lifestyle is important to you will help them to understand your motives and may even get them interested in trying it themselves.

 Avoid negative or judgemental comments about another’s food choices and instead lead by example.
-Whip up some delicious plant-based recipes, and invite them to share your food.
+Whip up some delicious plant-based recipes, treat them to some yummy high-protein vegan snacks and invite them to share your food.
 Be open to any questions they may have and direct them gently to any further resources if they’re interested.
 At the very least, they’ll develop a deep respect for your choices, but who knows … you just might inspire them to make a positive change!

 We surveyed 2,000 UK-based adults to find out their dating and relationship experiences and preferences.
 Questions were multiple choice and covered experiences such as arguing or breaking up over diet; persuading partner to change their diet and changing their own diet because of a partner.
 We also asked participants to rank various traits that were most important to them in a partner.